lengfeld/subpatch/README.md

 Origin](https://developercertificate.org/) for details.
 It's used in the Linux kernel and other projects.

-**Note**: For now the project does *not* welcome code contributions __yet__.
-The code is in a very rough state (in average one TODO comment per 10 lines of code).
-So don't waste our time trying to implement features.
-I want to get the internal architecture right first.
-Nevertheless, feedback and comments to the tool and concepts is very welcome.
+**Note**: The code is in a very rough state (in average one TODO comment per 10 lines of code).
+So there are still a lot of moving parts.
+Before submitting too large pull requests, please provide an RFC or idea draft first.
+I don't want that you are wasting your time ;-)

 ## Warranty disclaimer